YifanBu/github-actions/README.md

 # Notification

 ### Slack Message
+Slack messages will be sent when:
+1. Job Failure
-1. Issue Created
+2. Issue Created
-2. Release Created
+3. Release Created

 # Authors and acknowledgment
 The content is created by following Ali Alaa's Course: The Complete GitHub Actions & Workflows Guide